theupdateframework/taps/tap4.md

 1. Check each mapping, in the listed order, and identify the first mapping that matches the requested file.
-In figure 1, the client should choose the second mapping for the requested file (`foo-1.0.tgz`), because the glob pattern (foo*.tgz) matches the file.
+In figure 1, the client should choose the second mapping for the requested file (`foo-1.0.tgz`), because the glob pattern (`foo*.tgz`) matches the file.

-2. Once a mapping is identified for the requested file, metadata from the repositories in the mapping is downloaded and verified.
+2. Once a mapping is identified for the requested file, TUF metadata is downloaded and verified from the repositories in the mapping.
 Verification means the length and hashes about the target match across a threshold of repositories (per element D).
 Custom targets metadata are exempt from this requirement.
 In figure 1, repositories D and F can be contacted to download metadata, and both repositories must provide matching metadata about `foo-1.0.tgz` because the mapping's threshold is 2 (per element D).

 4. If the targets metadata is a match across a threshold of repositories, return this metadata.